 Washington Attractions Update

-Let’s discuss outdoor activities and attractions that can be experienced wholly or 100% out of doors.
+Let’s discuss outdoor activities and attractions that can be experienced 100% out of doors.

 Most non-profit-run attractions have been able to keep their doors open as they struggle for funds from admission fees.
 Our favorite is Mount Vernon where they have done a great job of keeping the entire estate grounds, museum, education center, and mansion house (except the top floor) open to the public.
 In Gettysburg, the Seminary Ridge Museum and Cupola has reopened.
 In Southern Maryland, a key Booth Escape Tour attraction, the Dr. Mudd House and Museum has reopened.

 On the Virginia side, Alexandria City Museums (eg. Gadsby’s Tavern) have opened and are an excellent complement to our Old Town Alexandria Tour.
 The Northern Virginia Park Authority-run Carlyle House in Alexandria is also open.
 Arlington Cemetery, including the viewing of the Changing of the Guard, is open.
 For those that desire a view that rivals the observation deck at the Washington Monument, a similar view is available at the George Washington Masonic Memorial in Alexandria.
 At nearly two-thirds the height of the Washington Monument, it allows for great views of Alexandria and the surrounding region.
 However, the Washington Monument Observation Deck is open and included in a Washington Monuments Tour